-Glossary of Terms, Tribes, & Other Relevant Stuff
+Glossary of Terms, Places, & Other Stuff

 An attempt at making a changeling that has gone wrong.
 Usually involving humans, the abominations are feral and mindless, destructive and dangerous.
 They should be destroyed on sight.